-At the annual meeting in August 2013, the Southern Sierra CZO research team had several intensive planning discussions for the coming five years.
-The strategy for the next grant will be to consolidate the current knowledge of forest and water management for improved modeling and prediction purposes.
+At the annual meeting in August, the Southern Sierra CZO research team had several intensive planning discussions for the coming five years.
+The strategy for the next reporting period will consolidate the current knowledge of forest and water management for improved modeling and prediction purposes.
 Building on the diversity of ongoing projects at the Southern Sierra CZO, a suite of core measurements will be expanded from the main Providence site across the elevational transect.
 Each location will be the site of one-time assessments (soil, rock, and water characterizations) as well as ongoing time series (including meteorology, water and carbon fluxes).
-In addition, the tower at the highest elevation site, Short Hair Creek, will be reconstructed.
+In addition, the tower at the highest elevation Shorthair Creek site will be reconstructed.
 The sum of these efforts will inform modeling efforts for more accurate and flexible results.
 Southern Sierra CZO investigators will continue to share those results with regional stakeholders and policymakers to improve resource management.

-Additional technologies will be employed to explore the regolith and bedrock geomorphology at the CZO sites.
-Geoprobe drilling in August and September 2013 provided for deep regolith samples as well as the installation on new wells and Neutron probe access tubes at the San Joaquin Experimental Range site.
-Similar efforts at Soaproot are schedule for mid-November.
+Additional technologies will be employed to explore the regolith and bedrock geomorphology at the SSCZO sites.
+Geoprobe drilling in August and September 2013 will provide for deep regolith samples as well as the installation on new wells and Neutron probe access tubes at the San Joaquin Experimental Range and Soaproot sites.
 For groundwater-surface water interactions, additional wells will be coordinated with drilling operations; data collection will continue for stable isotopes, a meteorological station and a eddy flux station installed in the meadows, and salt dilutions for water flow estimates.
 Recent improvements in hardware and programs will be integrated into the wireless sensor network for increased capacity and resiliency.
 Information on subsurface geomorphology will be collected at the three lower elevation sites during autumn 2013.
 Additional soil and sediment samples will be analyzed for stable isotopes and carbon dating to assess sediment sources and the impact of planned management burns to be conducted in the coming fall and spring.
 Hydrologic modeling efforts including RHESSys and PIHM will further explore sensitivity to time and space resolution.
 An additional focus is scaling the model across the region so as to increase applications for state water managers and utility companies.
 Results and crossover from each study will be analyzed going forward.